ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 the output file.
 The `‑‑dump !` means to create an image, to enable a faster startup.
 The `‑‑lisp sbcl` specifies that we want to use SBCL, for this script; the option `‑‑quicklisp` specifies that we load [Quicklisp](https://www.quicklisp.org) with the image.
 The `‑‑system $(NAME)` loads the system the we are building.
-The `‑‑dispatch-system $(NAME)/main` species the entrypoint of our program.
+The `‑‑dispatch-system $(NAME)/main` specifies the entrypoint of our program.